Nat. Commun. 8:15847.

-The maintenance of complete and undamaged genome is critical for survival.
-Because DNA is continuously exposed to genotoxic stress, cells have evolved different mechanisms that are specialised for correcting different types of DNA damage.
-These mechanisms play critical roles in the maintenance of genome integrity, and their deficiencies have been associated with ageing and cancer.
+The maintenance of a complete and undamaged genome is critical for survival.
+Because DNA is continuously exposed to genotoxic stress, cells have evolved mechanisms that are specialized for correcting different types of DNA damage.
+These mechanisms play essential roles in the maintenance of genome integrity and their deficiencies have been associated with ageing and cancer.

-We use a multidisciplinary approach to study SNF2 ATPases at a biochemical, cellular, and physiological level.
+We are also interested in identifying novel factors involved in the maintenance of genome stability outside of the SNF2 ATPase family.
+We use a multidisciplinary approach to study these factors at a biochemical, cellular, and physiological level.
 Our aim is to provide a detailed picture of their function and improve our understanding of fundamental cellular mechanisms that impact on genome stability and play a role in human disease.